 Hedgehog Cookies – With a How to Video

-Do you remember the other day when I said you can get Sweet Sugarbelle‘s Scarecrow and “Hedgehog” cookie cutters.
+Do you remember the other day when I said you can get Sweet Sugarbelle‘s Scarecrow and “Hedgehog” cookie cutters?
 What I meant to say was, “Sweet Sugarbelle’s Scarecrow & Sunflower Cookie Cutter,” because I turned the sunflower cookies into hedgehog cookies.
 Do you see where I got confused?
 It is a sunflower cookie cutter, but it’s can also be used to make hedgehog cookies.

-The sad part about these cookie cutter is they’re really hard to find because they’re exclusively sold in some Michaels Stores.
-So they are like cookie cutter gold this season.
+The sad part about this cookie cutter is they’re really hard to find because they’re exclusively sold in some Michaels Stores.
+So they are like cookie-cutter gold this season.
 I went to Michaels to pick up a few and they only had two left so I grabbed them.
 One for me and one to share with one lucky reader.
 You can enter the contest today!
 I will pick one lucky winner tonight so you’d better hurry over to the Scarecrow Cookie Tutorial and leave a comment.

 You can make hedgehog cookies even if you don’t have Callye’s sunflower cutter.
 Her design is super cute but if you can’t get it, your still in luck.
 Grab any sunflower cookie cutter and follow this tutorial.